DEQs fact sheet,

 scenic waterways.
 No wastewater discharges are allowed where

-the visible turbidity plume impacts the intake of a
+the visible turbidity plume affects the intake of a

 drinking water source from any placer mining operation.

 Measures must be taken to prevent the spreading of